Cloud computing

 will you lose in flexibility?
 And is such a restrained approach good for the future

 of the Internet as a whole?
-(To see why it may not be, take a look at Jonathan Zittrain's eloquent book
+(To see why it may not be, take a look at Jonathan Zittrain's classic book

 The Future of the Internet—And How to Stop It.)